Dependency

 This command is intended for targets that have been previously declared using dependency(IMPORT), and is typically used in conjunction with dependency(EXPORT) to complete the definition of an imported target for external reuse.
 It allows specifying a different location for each build configuration type, or for all configurations if no configuration is specified.
 It fills in target properties that are used when generating the export script.
 Therefore, there is no benefit in calling it if the target is not intended to be exported.

-The PUBLIC keyword must be followed by one or more generator expressions that define the path to the library file during build and install phases.
+The INTERFACE keyword must be followed by one or more generator expressions that define the path to the library file during build and install phases.
 The paths following it must use generator expressions like $<BUILD_INTERFACE:...> and $<INSTALL_INTERFACE:...> to distinguish between build and install phases. (see how write build specification with generator expressions).

 These expressions are evaluated to determine the value of the following CMake properties set by this command: